 Skin Cancer Treatment in Medicine Hat, Alberta And Saskatchewan

 Skin cancer is commonly discovered on areas of sun-exposed skin such as your cheeks, nose, scalp, arms and hands.
 Skin cancer can also develop in areas that are usually well protected from the sun such as your toenails, palms and under your fingernails.
-Skin cancer affects every ethnicity, both light and dark skin tones.
+Skin cancer affects every ethnicity and skin tone.

-It is best to see a plastic surgeon for surgical excisions of skin cancer, they have specialty training in suturing techniques that result in the best-looking incision lines.
+It is best to see a plastic surgeon for surgical excisions of skin cancer.
+Plastic surgeons have specialty training in suturing techniques that result in the best-looking incision lines and minimal scarring.

 Your Initial Consultation

 At the time of your initial consultation you will meet with Dr. Brooks to discuss your skin cancer removal in detail.
 The surgical steps of your procedure will be explained and all of your questions will be answered.

 Unusual markings, lumps, blemishes or change in the way an area of skin looks or feels may be a sign of melanoma.
 The most obvious sign of melanoma is a new spot on the skin, or a spot that is changing in size or looks different from all the other spots on your skin.

 If you have a small cancerous lesion, Dr. Brooks with remove it with a scalpel blade.
 Plastic surgery suturing techniques will be performed to carefully close the opening.
 Everyone heals differently.
 Genetics, scar location and individual characteristics will influence how well your scar is going to heal.